pingzing/articulator/readme.md

 `http://hostname/scr` will return a JSON response with all scripts listed.

 `http://hostname/scr/ScriptNameHere` will attempt to execute `ScriptNameHere`.
 Script names are a script's file name, minus their extension.

+##Security?
+Nonexistent.
+Do not expose this to the open internet, or Bad Things will probably happen.